 COLONIAL TAXATION IN NORTH CAROLINA (1762).
-The procedure for preparing a List of Taxables in North Caro-COLONIAL TAXATION IN NORTH Criental Assembly in 1743 and enacted by Governor Gabriel JOHNSTON, a lina in detail was drawn up by the ceneral rescuery in 17.5 and the covernor Gabriel JOHNSTON, a Scotsman who had taught Oriental languages at the University of St. Andrews.
-The new law's provisions in-
+The procedure for preparing a List of Taxables in North Carolina in detail was drawn up by the General Assembly in 1743 and enacted by Governor Gabriel JOHNSTON, a Scotsman who had taught Oriental languages at the University of St. Andrews.
+The new law's provisions included the following steps:

-- The Justices of each county, "at the next Court to be held for their respective Counties after the 1.
-The Justices of each county, at the many state of a warrant directing Constables in each of the first Day of May next, and so yearly," will issue a warrant directing Constables in each of the first Day or may next, and so juncy, respective counties "to go from House to House, . . . and summon the Master or Mistress of every Family, or the Overseer of every Plantation, of which there is mon the Master or Mistress," to "give in, . . . a List, in Writing, of all the Taxables in his or her no master or Mistress," to "give in, . . . a List, in Writing, of all the Taxables in his or her no master or Mistress, for give in mis or her Family, as a Master, or Mistress, or under his Care as an Overseer; and the Constable shall like-Family, as a master, or mistable, or mistable shall like-wise give in a List, upon Oath, to the said County Court, of all such Persons so warned, and the wise give in a List, upon call, of the Masters and Mistresses of Families, and Overseers of Plantations, - 2.
-Every "Justice to whom any such List of Taxables shall be given...shall return the same to the (from "An Act for Obtaining an exact List of Taxables, and for the effectual Collecting (from "An Act for usually as call other Taxes, for the future due and payable," in The State all Arrears of Taxes, as all other Clark (Winston and Goldsborn: State of Next) The State as well all Arrears of Taxes, as un terred by Walter Clark (Winston and Goldsboro: State of North Carolina, edited by Walter Clark (Winston and Goldsboro: State of North Carolina),
+- 1. The Justices of each county, "at the next Court to be held for their respective Counties after the first Day of May next, and so yearly," will issue a warrant directing Constables in each of the respective tax districts in their respective counties "to go from House to House, . . . and sumnon the Master or Mistress of every Family, or the Overseer of every Plantation, of which there is no master or Mistress," to "give in, . . . a List, in Writing, of all the Taxables in his or her Family, as a Master, or Mistress, or under his Care as an Overseer; and the Constable shall like-wise give in a List, upon Oath, to the said County Court, of all such Persons so warned, and the within his District." - 2.
+Every "Justice to whom any such List of Taxables shall be given...shall return the same to the Clerk..." (from "An Act for Obtaining an exact List of Taxables, and for the effectual Collecting as well all Arrears of Taxes, as all other Taxes, for the future due and payable," in The State Records of North Carolina, edited by Walter Clark (Winston and Goldsboro: State of North Carolina), Vol. XXIII, p.
+210).

-County officials designated the constables and also declared the boundaries for the tax districts within
+County officials designated the constables and also declared the boundaries for the tax districts within the county-